-One might ask, is our Equation (3) model for the VGB period significantly better than a conventional alternative?
+a conventional CBO-gap-based alternative?
 One metric is its ability to forecast out of sample.
-We thus ask, how do the predictions based upon our decompositions compare to those from an alternative model that uses a more conventional estimate of $u_t^$ , such as that of the CBO, and ignores the distinction between persistent and transient movements in inflation?
-We used the Diebold-Mariano forecast comparison test to compare one-step-ahead forecast errors from two linear models over the VGB period, estimated over rolling ten-year windows.
-To make the treatment of $u_t$ comparable across models, we specified both models in "gap" form: in the CBO model, the unemployment gap was defined to be $(u_t - u_t^{,CBO})$ , while in our model, the unemployment gap was defined to be $(u_t - u_t^{persistent})$ .
+We thus ask: how do the predictions based upon our decompositions compare to those from an alternative model that uses a more conventional estimate of $u_t^$ , such as that of the CBO, and ignores the distinction between persistent and transient movements in inflation?
+We used the Diebold-Mariano forecast comparison test to compare one-step-ahead forecast errors from two linear models over the VGB period, estimated over rolling 10-year windows.
+To make the treatment of $u_t$ comparable across models, we specified both models in "gap" form: in the CBO model, the unemployment gap was defined to be $(u_t - u_t^{CBO})$ , while in our model, the unemployment gap was defined to be $(u_t - u_t^{CBO})$ , while in our model, the unemployment gap was defined to be $\pi_t$ .
 In both models, this gap term was lagged one month.
-Regarding the treatment of $\pi_t$ , the CBO model simply uses the real-time estimate of $\pi_t$ , while our model uses the real-time estimate of $\pi_t^{persistent}$ .
-In both models, this term was lagged two months.
-Then each model included a constant and one lag of the fed funds rate.
+Regarding the treatment of $\pi_t$ , the CBO model simply uses the real-time estimate of $\pi_t$ , while our model included a constant and one lag of the fed funds rate.
 Our model significantly outperformed the CBO model: the p-value of the Diebold-Mariano test statistic was < 0.0005.
+(These results are consistent with those of in-sample tests: if our specification includes both our unemployment rate partition and the CBO gap, the CBO gap is not statistically significant.)